DanRoscigno/mame-attractmode-cab/README.md

 ### Add tools and libraries

 At this point this is a commandline (no Xwindows) system.
-Install the basics for compiling, libraries, and pre-requisites for MAME and Attract Mode.
+Install the basics for X, compiling, libraries, and pre-requisites for MAME and Attract Mode.
 ```
 sudo apt-get update && sudo apt-get -y install git libsfml-dev libopenal-dev \
 libavformat-dev libfontconfig1-dev libfreetype6-dev libswscale-dev \